 How is it done?

-Nausea and vomiting may occur after food consumption in the first week after administration.
+Nausea and vomiting may occur after food consumption in the first week after procedure.
 These problems go away after completing the first week.

-As with all slimming attempts, nutrition and exercise in the Gastric Balloon are just as important as application.
+As with all slimming attempts, diet and exercise after the Gastric Balloon procedure are just as important as procedure.
 The patient has to follow his / her diet.
-It is important to eat frequently and eat less, eat foods that contain protein, and eat slowly and chewably.
+It is important to eat frequently and less, eat foods that contain protein, and eat slowly and chewably.